 In addition to regulations in the U.S., we will be subject to a variety of regulations in other jurisdictions governing, among other things, clinical trials and any commercial sales and distribution of our product candidates.
-Whether we obtain FDA approval for a product, we must obtain the requisite approvals from regulatory authorities in foreign countries prior to the commencement of clinical trials or marketing of the product in those countries.
-Some countries outside of the U.S. have a similar process that requires the submission of a clinical trial application ("CTA") much like the IND prior to the commencement of human clinical trials.
+Whether or not we obtain FDA approval for a product, we must obtain the requisite approvals from regulatory authorities in foreign countries prior to the commencement of clinical trials or marketing of the product in those countries.
+Some countries outside of the U.S. have a similar process to that of the FDA in that such countries require the submission of a clinical trial application ("CTA") much like the IND prior to the commencement of human clinical trials.
 In Europe, for example, a CTA must be submitted to each country's national health authority and an independent ethics committee, much like the FDA and an IRB.
-Once the CTA is approved in accordance with a country's requirements, a clinical trial may proceed.
+Once the CTA is approved in accordance with a country's requirements, a clinical trial may proceed in that particular country.

-To obtain regulatory approval to commercialize a new drug or biologic under European Union regulatory systems, we must submit a marketing authorization application ("MAA") with the EMA.
-It is like the NDA or BLA, except for, among other things, country-specific document requirements.
+To obtain regulatory approval to commercialize a new drug or biologic under the E.U. regulatory systems, we must submit a marketing authorization application ("MAA") with the EMA, the E.U.'s counterpart to the U.S. FDA.
+It is like the NDA or the BLA, except for, among other things, country-specific document requirements.

-Outside of the European Union, the requirements governing the conduct of clinical trials, product licensing, pricing and reimbursement vary from country to country.
-Internationally, clinical trials are generally required to be conducted in accordance with cGMP standards, applicable regulatory requirements of each jurisdiction and the medical ethics principles that have their origin in the Declaration of Helsinki.
+Outside of the E.U. the requirements governing the conduct of clinical trials, product licensing, pricing and reimbursement vary from country to country.
+Internationally, clinical trials are generally required to be conducted in accordance with cGMP standards - applicable regulatory requirements of each jurisdiction and the medical ethics principles that have their origin in the Declaration of Helsinki.